Candace A. Hill, MBA, ISA CAPP

 There you have it, from the mundane to the sublime.

 I named my company WorthWise to never lose sight of the reason I love my work.
 To keep me from falling into the trap of cynicism that plagues those who know the price of everything but the value of nothing.
-And to remind us all that whether we are navigating global politics, personal relationships or the booths of an antique mall – the more we understand the worth of something, the wiser our choices regarding it will be.
+And to remind us all that whether we are navigating global politics, personal relationships or the booths of an antique mall – an interest in its workings raises our wisdom of its worth.